-Figure 91 Network Setting > Broadband
+Figure 94 Network Setting > Broadband

-Table 33 Network Setting > Broadband
+Table 46 Network Setting > Broadband

 LABEL DESCRIPTION Add New WAN Interface Click this button to create a new connection.
 This is the index number of the entry.
-Name This is the service name of the connection. Туре This shows whether it is an ATM, Ethernet or a PTM connection.
+Name This is the service name of the connection. Туре This shows types of connections the router has.
 Mode This shows whether the connection is in routing or bridge mode.
 Encapsulation This is the method of encapsulation used by this connection.
 802.1p This indicates the 802.1p priority level assigned to traffic sent through this connection.
 This displays N/A when there is no priority level assigned.
 802.1q This indicates the VLAN ID number assigned to traffic sent through this connection.
 This displays N/A when there is no VLAN ID number assigned.
 IGMP Proxy This shows whether the Zyxel Device act as an IGMP proxy on this connection.
 NAT This shows whether NAT is activated or not for this connection.
+Default Gateway This shows whether the Zyxel Device use the WAN interface of this connection as the system default gateway.
+IPv6 This shows whether IPv6 is activated or not for this connection.
+IPv6 is not available when the connection uses the bridging service.
+MLD Proxy This shows whether Multicast Listener Discovery (MLD) is activated or not for this connection.
+MLD is not available when the connection uses the bridging service.
+Modify Click the Edit icon to configure the WAN connection.
+Click the Delete icon to remove the WAN connection.